davidje13/web-listener/docs/API.md

 - Returns: [`<number>`] | [`<undefined>`]

-Reads the string as an RFC822 date (e.g. `Wed, 02 Oct 2002 13:00:00 GMT`), returning it as the number of seconds since the UNIX epoch (1st January 1970) in UTC.
+Reads the string as an RFC822 date (e.g. `Wed, 02 Oct 2002 13:00:00 GMT`), returning it as the number of seconds since the UNIX epoch (1st January 1970 UTC).
 Note that RFC822 does not support sub-second precision.

 ### `readHTTPInteger(raw)`